FreeTAKTeam/DigitalPy/README.md

 DigitalPy runs with minimal or no configuration.
 Even if a configurable entity was not configured, there should be some proper default to attach it with.

 ### (Good) Object Orientation
+DigitalPy follows
+* Abstraction: Alpha abstraction, supports the KISS principle, by hiding internal implementation and showing only the required features or set of services that are offered.
+* Encapsulation: Alpha  binds data and attributes or methods and data members in classes
+* Inheritance: Alpha allocated features to super classes that can be  inherited from children classes
+* Polymorphism: Alpha describe objects with polymorphic charatteristics.

-DigitalPy provides a  way to describes concepts like “Domain Object”, Services , View .
+provides a  way to describes concepts like “Domain Object”, Services , View .
 See also the MVC point below.

 ## Component Architecture